zechtz/gepg-java/README.md

 ## Using the library

-To use this library first you need to create a .env file at the root of your project then add the dotenv-java library
+To use this library first you need to create a .env file at the root of your project then install the dotenv-java library

 ### For Maven